McQueen Origins in Scotland*

 Present Family Origins in

-McQueen born 1937 was great grandson of ship's captain George McQueen from
+McQueen born 1937 is great grandson of ship's captain George McQueen from

 Kincardine Bridge Scotland, grandson of John McQueen engineer Stewarts and